SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 ..
 TODO: Write about the fact the above rules that govern overloading for throwing and nonthrowing functions.

+A throwing function propagates errors that are thrown inside of it to the scope from which it's called.

 .. note::

     Only throwing functions can propagate errors.